Harrison County Hospital

 Through an affiliation agreement with Norton Healthcare, residents of Harrison and Crawford counties in Indiana, and Meade County, Ky., an area of approximately 60,000 residents, now have improved access to Norton Healthcare specialists.

-Patients at Harrison County Hospital can receive prevention, detection and treatment services from Norton Healthcare specialists in cardiovascular, neurosurgical and oncology care.
+Patients at Harrison County Hospital can receive prevention, detection and treatment services from Norton Healthcare specialists in heart, neurosurgical and cancer care.
 Having convenient, close-to-home specialty care is the goal of the collaboration between Norton Healthcare and Harrison County Hospital.

 Residents of Southern Indiana now have more convenient access to the experienced, comprehensive heart and vascular services of Norton Healthcare at Harrison County Hospital.
 Our experienced team of board-certified cardiologists and heart and vascular surgeons provide a number of prevention, detection and treatment services.
 Comprehensive, noninvasive diagnostic services are offered by highly skilled registered technologists at Harrison County Hospital.